 There are plenty of opportunities for Parents and Children to be involved in school life, and to share their views on school development.
 Every year the children elect their own councillors from each class, to put forward their views and ideas at school council meetings.
 The school council is involved in making decisions about the schools' development, and they organise fundraising events for the school and other charities.
-For children with additional needs you will be asked to contribute to their plan, providing your views and that of your child on their strengths and difficulties and how best to support them, by completing this information it helps to ensure that as children move year group all staff are aware of their needs.
+Assemblies give children the opportunities to celebrate and share their learning with their peers and the wider school.

 Parents and carers play a vital role in supporting their child's education, we aim to ensure that we communicate regularly with parents and carers to keep you well informed about your child's development.
-Newsletters, important information, and school events can be found on the school website and we use school ping to ensure all parents are kept informed.
+Newsletters, important information, and school events can be found on the school website and we use Bromcom to ensure all parents are kept informed.
 We have a parent council who work closely with the school, arrange events and share information with parents.
-In addition to this we have termly parent's evenings and the children receive a written report at the end of each year.
-The school has successfully achieved the 'Leading Parent Partnership Award' and will continue to develop and improve the way in which we work collaboratively with parents.
-This year we have also successfully completed the 'Best Practice Teaching Assistant Award' which assessed the way in which we use Teaching Assistants to best support the achievement and development of all pupils, including those with Special Educational Needs.
+In addition to this we have termly parent's evenings and the children receive a written report at the end of each year, in addition to their termly additional needs support plan.
+There are regular events throughout the year for parents/carers to attend including, workshops on how to support their child's learning, information sessions, and celebrations.